Skip to main content

 Frequently asked questions

-Generally, you are only responsible if you co-signed the debt, held a joint account, or live in a community property state (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, Wisconsin, or Alaska with a written agreement).
+Generally, you are only responsible if you co-signed the debt, held a joint account, or live in a community property state (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin, or Alaska with a written agreement).
 Authorized users on credit cards are typically not liable.
 Debts are paid from the estate, not by family members personally.

 A debt collector can contact the surviving spouse, executor, or administrator to discuss the debt.
 However, they cannot misrepresent that you are personally responsible for a debt you did not co-sign.
 They must follow all Regulation F rules: no calls before 8 a.m. or after 9 p.m., no more than 7 calls in 7 days, and no false representations about the debt.